Reality Is Not Passive: Perception as an Active Force

 Why Perception Matters in a Responsive Reality

-This does not mean that desire controls reality.
+If perception actively shapes experience, then personal awareness ceases to be secondary.
+It becomes structural.
+And this doesn’t mean that desire controls reality.
 It means that awareness determines which pathways remain active, which patterns repeat, and which possibilities remain invisible.

 A World That Responds